Donning and doffing PPE correctly is essential to prevent contamination and ensure safety.

 Selecting the right material for this final barrier is crucial.
 Read our guide on Nitrile vs Latex vs Vinyl Gloves to understand which material offers the best chemical and viral resistance for your specific procedure.

-Beyond the Basics: Proper PPE Order for Shoe Covers and Hair Nets
+Beyond the Basics: Integrating Shoe Covers and Hair Nets into the PPE Order

 While the four-step sequence is standard, certain environments—such as surgical suites, laboratories, or veterinary clinics—may require additional layers.
 When your task involves a more complex ppe order, follow these integration rules: